STEP-BY-STEP GUIDE

 Leaving test result fields blank

-Vague description of work
+Vague description of the work

-Not recording the protective device details
+Not recording the protective device

 Not issuing the certificate to the client